SP4C3M4X/Image_viewer/README.md

 # Image_viewer
-View images from a selected file
+View images from a selected folder